13 Cost of Goods Sold (COGS) Statistics For eCommerce Stores

 Seasonal demand shifts require careful inventory planning.
 Excess stock increases storage costs and risks obsolescence, while shortages lead to missed sales opportunities and rush shipping expenses.

-10) Average COGS tends to be higher for apparel eCommerce stores than electronics.
+10) Average COGS tends to be higher for electronics eCommerce stores than apparel

 Marketers should account for these industry-specific COGS differences when planning pricing strategies and profit margins.

-11) Dropshipping stores often have lower COGS as inventory is not held
+11) Dropshipping stores often have lower overhead but higher per-unit COGS

 In the dropshipping model, products are purchased from suppliers only after customers place orders.
 This just-in-time approach eliminates storage expenses, insurance costs, and inventory depreciation risks.